Raven and Chickadee

 Truth is, we were hesitant because of numerous problems on the border related to drug and human smuggling.
 More than half of the park was closed in 2003, shortly after 28-year old park ranger Kris Eggle was killed while pursuing drug runners (the Visitor Center was named in his honor).
 That same year, Organ Pipe was designated as “the most dangerous National Park.”
 That effectively squelched our desire to visit the park.

-But in September 2014, all of Organ Pipe was again opened to the public.
+In September 2014, all of Organ Pipe was again opened to the public.
 Park officials maintain that increased border security and patrols have made the park safe for visitors.
 (It’s true that the Border Patrol is everywhere.)
 The visitor center, however, does warn that illegal border crossings and activities—including drug smuggling—occur daily.
 At the same time, they say it’s highly unlikely that visitors will encounter any illegal border activity.

 The border issues are complicated, to say the least.
 Personally, we feel compassion for those trying to make a better life for themselves, and have no concerns with encountering people who are crossing the border—even if illegally—to find work.
 But we certainly have no desire to cross paths with drug runners.